crd150/crd150.github.io/lab3.md

 ## 2 Not Designated                          524 0.875
 ```

 Let's break up this chunk of code to show exactly what was done here.
-First, `group_by(oppzone)` separates the neighborhoods by Opportunity Zone designation.
+First, *ncal.tracts* was piped into the `group_by()` function.
+Next, `group_by(oppzone)` separates the neighborhoods by Opportunity Zone designation.
 We then used `summarize()` to count the number of neighborhoods by Opportunity Zone designation.
 The function to get a count is `n()`, and we saved this count in a variable named *n*.
-This gives us the following table.
+This gave us the following table.

 ```r